Matome Ugaki: World War II

 The Pacific campaign of World War II began with the Japanese attack on Pearl Harbor, Hawaii, on 7 December 1941 (8 December 1941 on the other side of the International Date Line in Japan), and Ugaki was promoted to vice admiral on 1 November 1942.
 Ugaki and Yamamoto were traveling in separate Mitsubishi G4M (Allied reporting name "Betty") bombers when United States Army Air Forces fighters shot down both aircraft over Bougainville in the Solomon Islands on 18 April 1943 in what the United States named "Operation Vengeance".
-Yamamoto was killed, his aircraft crashing in the jungle, while Ugaki′s plane fell into the sea at high speed.
-Ugaki was one of three survivors, the others being the bomber's pilot, Flight Petty Officer 2nd Class Hiroshi Hayashi, and another staff officer, Captain Motoharu Kitamura.
+Yamamoto was killed, his aircraft crashing in the jungle, while Ugaki's plane fell into the sea at high speed.
+Ugaki was one of three survivors, the others being the bomber's pilot, Flight Petty Officer 2nd Class Hiroshi Hayashi, and the Combined Fleet's Paymaster, Captain Motoharu Kitamura.
 On 22 May 1943, the injured Ugaki was attached to the Naval General Staff for hospitalization.